 What kind of deliverables am I expected to create and submit?

 Students are expected to demonstrate at least five MPH Foundational Competencies through two deliverables.
-These skills range may range from but are not limited to: data collection and analysis, to policy assessment, to program design and evaluation.
+These skills range may range from but are not limited to: data collection and analysis, policy assessment, or program design and evaluation.
 Therefore, the deliverables students submit may vary.
 Often, these are in the form of policy briefs, reports (data analysis reports, program evaluations, needs assessments), health communication/education materials, presentations, or protocols/manuals.
 However, this is not an exhaustive list.

 What else do I have to complete before APE?